shadowmoose/RedditDownloader/docs/site/Supported_Sources.md

 **Assuming everything's up to date, these are the currently supported sources for Submissions/Comments.**

-*Since it is possible to have more than one of the same Source Type to track different areas of Reddit, and the unique name you give Sources can be embedded into the path files are saved under, there are plenty of options for manipulating input/output.*
+*Note that it is possible to have more than one of the same type of source.*

+*Sources are given an alias when you set them up, and - if you desire - this alias can be embedded into the final file output paths [(See "Output Format" Arguments)](../Arguments.md) to further differentiate the various sources.*

 [Back to User Guide](./User_Guide.md)